 In December 2003, Madison Dearborn Capital Partners IV, L.P.
 (MDP), an affiliate of Chicago-based private equity investment firm Madison Dearborn Partners, LLC, acquired control of Great Lakes from its former owner, Vectura Holding Company LLC (Vectura), for approximately \$362 million, including fees and expenses, in a transaction accounted for as a purchase (the "Transaction").
-The acquisition was effected by a new company established for this purpose, GLDD Acquisitions Corp., which then owned 100% of the equity securities of Great Lakes Dredge & Dock Corporation.
+The acquisition was effected by a new company established for this purpose, GLDD Acquisitions Corp., ("Acquisitions Corp.") which then owned 100% of the equity securities of Great Lakes Dredge & Dock Corporation.

-Merger and Accounting Treatment-The Company's operations were previously held by GLDD Acquisitions Corp., which merged with a subsidiary of Aldabra Acquisition Corporation ("Aldabra") on December 26, 2006.
+Merger and Accounting Treatment-The Company's operations were previously held by GLDD Acquisitions Corp., which merged with a subsidiary of Aldabra Acquisition Corporation ("Aldabra") on December 26, 2006 (the "Merger").
 Aldabra was a blank check company formed for the purpose of raising capital through an initial public offering with the intent to use the proceeds to merge with a business to build long term value.
-Under the terms of the Agreement and Plan of Merger dated June 20, 2006 (the "Merger Agreement"), the stockholders of GLDD Acquisitions Corp. received 28,906,189 shares of Aldabra stock in exchange for all common and preferred stock outstanding of GLDD Acquisitions Corp.
-Aldabra then merged into an indirect wholly-owned subsidiary and, in connection with this holding company merger, the stockholders of Aldabra, including the former GLDD Acquisitions Corp. stockholders, received stock in a new holding company that was subsequently renamed "Great Lakes Dredge & Dock Corporation."
-We refer to these transactions in this prospectus as the "Aldaba Merger."
+Under the terms of the Agreement and Plan of Merger dated June 20, 2006 (the "Merger Agreement"), the stockholders of Acquisitions Corp. received 28,785,678 shares of Aldabra stock in exchange for all common and preferred stock outstanding.
+Aldabra then merged into an indirect wholly-owned subsidiary and, in connection with this holding company merger, the stockholders of Aldabra, including the former Acquisitions Corp. stockholders, received stock in a new holding company that was subsequently renamed "Great Lakes Dredge & Dock Corporation."

 The Company is owned approximately 67% by MDP, and approximately 5% by Great Lakes' management, with the remaining shares held by the former Aldabra shareholders.
-At December 31, 2006, 516,658 of shares were held in escrow pending the delivery of closing financial statements of GLDD Acquisitions Corp. and the final determination of the working capital and net indebtedness amounts, as defined in the Merger Agreement.
+At December 31, 2006, 516,658 of shares were held in escrow pending the delivery of closing financial statements of Acquisition Corp. and the final determination of the working capital and net indebtedness amounts, as defined in the Merger Agreement.
 During March 2007, these shares were released from escrow, along with an additional 120,511 shares issued by Aldabra, upon finalization of these amounts and in accordance with the Merger Agreement.
-Such shares were issued to the former GLDD Acquisitions Corp. shareholders.
+Such shares were issued to the former Acquisition Corp. shareholders.

-Immediately prior to the Aldabra Merger, \$52,398 in cash was held in trust by Aldabra for the purpose of completing a business combination.
-After payments totaling \$3,715 for professional fees and other costs related to the Aldabra Merger, the net proceeds amounted to \$48,683.
+Immediately prior to the Merger, \$52,398 in cash was held in trust by Aldabra for the purpose of completing a business combination.
+After payments totaling \$3,715 for professional fees and other costs related to the Merger, the net proceeds amounted to \$48,683.
 The proceeds were then used to pay down the Company's senior bank term debt.
-Great Lakes' \$175,000 of 73⁄4% Senior Subordinated Notes due 2013 will remain outstanding.
+Great Lakes' \$175,000 of 71⁄4% Senior Subordinated Notes due 2013 will remain outstanding.

-The Aldabra Merger was accounted for as a reverse acquisition.
+The Merger was accounted for as a reverse acquisition.
 Under this method of accounting, Great Lakes was the acquiring company for financial reporting purposes.
-In accordance with applicable guidance, the Aldabra Merger was considered to be a recapitalization.
-Accordingly, the Aldabra Merger was treated as the equivalent of Great Lakes issuing stock for the net monetary assets of Aldabra accompanied by a recapitalization.
+In accordance with applicable guidance, the Merger was considered to be a recapitalization.
+Accordingly, the Merger was treated as the equivalent of Great Lakes issuing stock for the net monetary assets of Aldabra accompanied by a recapitalization.
 The net monetary assets of Aldabra, primarily cash, were stated at their fair value, which was equivalent to the carrying value, and accordingly no goodwill or other intangible assets were recorded.
-The accompanying consolidated financial statements as of and for the years ended December 31, 2005 and 2004 reflect the financial position, results of operations and cash flows of GLDD Acquisitions Corp. prior to the Aldabra Merger.
-The accumulated deficit of GLDD Acquisitions Corp. was carried forward to the recapitalized Company.
+The accompanying consolidated financial statements as of and for the years ended December 31, 2005 and 2004 reflect the financial position, results of operations and cash flows of Acquisition Corp. prior to the Merger.
+The accumulated deficit of Acquisition Corp. was carried forward to the recapitalized Company.